chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/index.md

     ----

-    A core mechanic (And the main goal) of Chaos League is to attack the king and capture the throne.
+    A core mechanic (and the main goal) of Chaos League is to attack the king and capture the throne.

     ----